 SORRY BUT WE HAVE NOT FOUND ANY GOOD FH SINKS IN A WHILE NOW.
 SO WE HAVE NONE FOR SALE.

-We have a few hard to find ca.1920-30 kitchen sink faucets.
+We have only a couple hard to find ca.1920-30 kitchen sink faucets.
 These faucets are all good ones, in old original condition, or recently re-nickel plated.
 These are all the classic kitchen sink faucet made to mount on the vertical back splash of a farmhouse sink, in holes set 8" on centers.
 The spout pivots on all of these, and there may or may not be a soap dish incorporated.
 These all date from the teens, the 20s or the 30s.

 Priced around $500 and in need of work.
 Write if you are interested.